AQNclasses/notes405-fa25/4-randomized.md

 ## Tail Inequalities

-In addition to analyzing performance of randomized algorithms, usually expected runtime.
-We can ask related questions that take into account the randomization of the algorithm.
+In addition to analyzing performance of randomized algorithms (usually expected runtime) we can ask related questions that take into account the randomization of the algorithm.
 For example, with coupon collector's problem, how many times do we need to collect a coupon to guarantee with 99% certainty that we will get all the coupons?